-Consequently, partner organizations are required to follow UNHCR's road safety management system which has 5 pillars: road safety management, safer roads and mobility, safer vehicles, safer road users, and post-crash response.
+Consequently, partner organizations are expected to follow UNHCR's road safety management system which has 5 pillars: road safety management, safer roads and mobility, safer vehicles, safer road users, and post-crash response.
 Therefore, UNHCR has created some Road Safety management guidance for partner organizations, and the document is available in our UN partner portal.

 We involve partner organizations and government drivers on our Road Safety journey by including them in some of the initiatives UNHCR has implemented to reduce the risk of traffic crashes including: